 Mike Trout swinging through a fastball in the third inning and in the fifth inning is what managed to win the Angels their game on Saturday night, and we cannot be more thankful to him for managing to do so.
 Both times he ended a six-pitch strikethrough and a six-pitch whiff, so he is definitely the miracle worker that the Angels needed more than anything at the moment.
-He might be the calm, level headed hitters most of the time, but every once in a while he leaves all of those preconceptions about him behind, leaves his comfort zone, and does something that surprises everyone and wins the game, every time.
+He might be the calm, level headed hitters most of the time, but every once in a while he leaves all of those preconceptions about him behind, leaves his comfort zone, and does something that surprises everyone, beats the odds on betting NZ and wins the game, every time.
 He knew he could take advantage of the situation both times, he did it, and now we have a game that was won entirely thanks to this man’s prowess with his bat.

 But this cannot be said to be solely his accomplishment.
 David Fletcher decided to load the bases, while trout managed to cut the deficit to 5-4 and then, a single error from Ryan Goins helped create a situation where the score was 5-5 and allowed for runners to be sitting at third and second bases, prepared to add some more to the score.
 Then, Kole Calhoun walked to load the bases, and Brian Goodwin walked to let Trout in, with a lead of 6-5.